WikipediaBrown/SFSymbolsKit/docs/_posts/2026-05-08-sf-symbols-uikit-practical-guide.md

 Think about the lifecycle of one icon string:

 1. A designer picks an icon.
-You find its name in the SF Symbols app, copy it, paste it.
+You find its name in the SFSymbols app, copy it, paste it.
 2. Six months later someone refactors that view controller.
 The string survives the move — or gets mangled in a merge and nobody notices because it still *compiles*.
 3. A year later the icon should change.
 Someone updates the string.
 They get the new name slightly wrong.
 It ships blank.
 4. Apple deprecates or renames the symbol in a major release.
 Your string is now pointing at nothing on new OSes.
 Still compiles.
 Still ships.